A Day in the Life of a Chiropractic College Student

 If you’re interested in pursuing a rewarding career in chiropractic, you might already know that you’ll need to complete in-depth studies before you can reach your goal.
-At Sherman College, for example, you’ll need to finish about 4,800 clock hours before you can graduate as a doctor of chiropractic.
+At Sherman College, you’ll need to finish about 4,800 clock hours before you can graduate as a doctor of chiropractic.

 But what does that education look like on a day-to-day basis?
 What would it really be like to be a student at a top chiropractic school?
 Read this blog to find out!